Paris with kids can be so much fun and this Ultimate Guide to Paris with Kids will be the best tool to help you plan your trip.

 Crepes, crepes everywhere you go in Paris.
 We’ve had them all over.
 Our favorite spot is across the street from the Eiffel Tower, right on the Seine by the carousel.
 Our favorites are banana, strawberry, Nutella and Ham and cheese!
 Indulge!

-I’ve never been an eclaire fan until I had these from eclaire de genie.
+I’ve never been an eclair fan until I had these from Leclaire de genie.
 Ah-ma-zing!
 Mascarpone is my favorite, but we’ve tried almost all of them and they are to die for!
 There is one inside the Louvre.